Metal production in Ukraine: Natural resources

 Ukraine possesses world's largest reserves of commercial-grade iron ore - 30 billion tonnes of ore or around one-fifth of the global total.
 Adjusting for pure iron content the Ukrainian reserves (9 billion tonnes of iron, 11.6% of the global total) are the world's third largest after Russia and Australia.
 Iron ore mining is concentrated in Kryvyi Rih Ore Basin and 80% of it is controlled by the Ukrrudprom.
 Open-pit mining companies are capable of extracting 90 million tonnes annually whilst underground mining contributes another 18.5 million.
 Actual ore extraction, according to the United States Geological Survey, peaked in 2007 at 77.9 million tonnes of ore (42.8 million tonnes of pure iron content).

 Ukrainian reserves of hard coals are concentrated in the Donets Basin.
-More than two hundred coal mines of Donbass account for 90% of Ukrainian coal output; the balance comes from 18 mines in Lviv Oblast and Volyn Oblast.
+More than two hundred coal mines of Donbas account for 90% of Ukrainian coal output; the balance comes from 18 mines in Lviv Oblast and Volyn Oblast.
 Metallurgical-grade coals account for 54% of national coal reserves.
 In the 2000s the mix of Ukrainian coal output shifted in favor of energy coals and the steel mills compensated for the deficit of metallurgical coals with imports of coke from Russia (7 million tonnes in 2007) and other countries.
-Coal mining in Donbass is in continuous financial distress: the majority of coal mines, owned by the government, operate at a loss and require regular financial aid.
+Coal mining in Donbas is in continuous financial distress: the majority of coal mines, owned by the government, operate at a loss and require regular financial aid.
 Labor productivity in the Ukrainian coal industry is three to eight times lower than in Russia, Central Europe and the United States.

 Economically viable manganese reserves in Ukraine are estimated at 140 million tons, or one-quarter of world's reserves (2010 data).
-They are spread over the Nikopol manganese basin which spans across Dnipro, Kherson and the Zaporizhia regions on both sides of the Dnieper River.
+They are spread over the Nikopol manganese basin which spans across Nikopol Raion, Kherson and Zaporizhia oblasts (provinces) on both sides of the Dnieper River.
 There are also three lesser manganese ore provinces which are not used commercially – Kerch, Burshtyn and Haivoron.
 Total reserve base of 520 million tons stands at 10% of the global reserve base which is dominated by South African resources (2008 data).

 Ukrainian underground uranium and thorium mines are located in the Kirovohrad Oblast and are depleted by 50 to 60%.
-Their output, refined at the VostGOK plant in Zhovti Vody, meets only around 30% of national demand (2007 data).
+Their output, refined at the SkhidGZK plant in Zhovti Vody, meets only around 30% of national demand (2007 data).
 Ukraine has developed an ambitious program to expand uranium mining and production starting with the development of the Novokonstantinovskoye field.

 Ukraine also possesses substantial reserves of scandium (as a byproduct of iron ore processing), titanium (as both ilmenite and rutile), zirconium and mercury.
 Mercury mining and processing by the Nikitovka Mines in Horlivka ceased in 1991 and the mine equipment has been partially converted for fluorescent lamp recycling.
 Emission of mercury from burning high-mercury Horlivka coals remains an environmental hazard.